What does it do?

 Pro Tip: The AI generates content from top to bottom, and can use its previous work to help guide its thought process.
 As the AI is generating fields at the bottom of the structured generation, it will be able to view its already-generated content above.
 Leverage this by, for example, putting summary fields at the bottom instead of the top.

-Options (in the sidebar)
+Options (in the attributes editor)

 Structured generations share most of their options with generations.
 Here’s what they mean: